limeng12/abs/README.md

 ### Motifs of shRNA-seq in different regions (.pdf)

-I store the motifs of different regions in different folders.
+I store cryptic splice sites' motifs of different regions in different folders.

  `star_abs3_motif` stores the motifs of cryptic splice 3' splice sites for each shRNA-seq.